Sri Lanka crisis: ex-finance minister Basil Rajapaksa stopped from leaving country | Politics

 The Parliament will elect a new president within 30 days from one of its members, who will hold the office for the remaining two years of the current term.

-Sri Lanka, a country of 22 million people, is under the grip of unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel, and other essentials.
+According to the Colombo Post, many valuable and ancient items, including a large stock of gifts and souvenirs, have reportedly been stolen from the sites that have served as the official residences of governors and presidents for decades.

-Schools have been suspended and fuel has been limited to essential services.
-Patients are unable to travel to hospitals due to the fuel shortage and food prices are soaring.
+Videos of people taking away rare artefacts have been doing rounds of social media.

-Trains have reduced in frequency, forcing travelers to squeeze into compartments and even sit precariously on top of them as they commute to work.
+Sri Lanka, a country of 22 million people, is under the grip of an unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel and other essentials.
+Prime Minister Wickremesinghe last week said Sri Lanka is bankrupt.

 The country, with an acute foreign currency crisis that resulted in foreign debt default, had announced in April that it is suspending nearly USD 7 billion foreign debt repayment due for this year out of about USD 25 billion due through 2026.
 Sri Lanka's total foreign debt stands at USD 51 billion.